Do I have to upload a PDF for KDP print?

 Bleed sizing rule for interior PDFs: add 0.125" to width and 0.25" to height (example: 6" x 9" trim -> 6.125" x 9.25").

-1A) **Set page size first.** In Word: Layout -> Size -> More Paper Sizes.
+1A) **Set page size first.** In Word, go to Layout -> Size -> More Paper Sizes.

 • No bleed: use exact trim size.